unChaz/sci-fi-5e/srd/classes/cybernetic.md

 You can see the true form of any shapechanger or creature concealed by illusion or transmutation tek while the creature is within 30 feet of you and within line of sight.

-#### AI Patrons
+#### AI Muses

-The beings that serve as patrons for cybernetics are mighty inhabitants of other planes of existence—not gods, but almost godlike in their power.
-Various patrons give their cybernetics access to different powers and invocations, and expect significant favors in return.
+The beings that serve as muses for cybernetics are mighty inhabitants of other planes of existence—not gods, but almost godlike in their power.
+Various muses give their cybernetics access to different powers and modules, and expect significant favors in return.

-Some patrons collect cybernetics, doling out mystic knowledge relatively freely or boasting of their ability to bind mortals to their will.
-Other patrons bestow their power only grudgingly, and might make a pact with only one cybernetic.
-Cybernetics who serve the same patron might view each other as allies, siblings, or rivals.
+Some muses collect cybernetics, doling out mystic knowledge relatively freely or boasting of their ability to bind mortals to their will.
+Other muses bestow their power only grudgingly, and might make a pact with only one cybernetic.
+Cybernetics who serve the same muse might view each other as allies, siblings, or rivals.

 ##### The Fiend